Interlochen, Michigan

 Interlochen (/ˈɪntərlɒkən/ IN-tər-lok-ən) is an unincorporated community and census-designated place (CDP) in Grand Traverse County in the U.S. state of Michigan.
 At the 2020 census, the population was 694, up from 583 at the 2010 census.
-The community is located within Green Lake Township.
+The community is located within Green Lake Township, and is home to a post office operating with ZIP Code 49643.

 The community is home to the Interlochen Center for the Arts and also contains Interlochen State Park between the shores of Duck Lake and Green Lake.
 Interlochen is a designated Michigan State Historic Site.

 History

-Interlochen takes its name from the Latin "inter", meaning "between", and the Scottish Gaelic "lochen", meaning lakes.
+Interlochen takes its name from the Latin "inter", meaning "between", and the Scottish Gaelic "lochan", meaning lakes.

 Before the arrival of European settlers, members of the Odawa people lived between the lakes they called Wahbekaness and Wahbekanetta (now named Duck Lake and Green Lake, respectively).
 Beginning in the late 19th century, European settlers began logging and fishing industries in the area, and founded the small village of Wylie, one mile south of present-day Interlochen.
 Because of logging, the Manistee and North-Eastern Railroad (owned by the Buckley and Douglas Lumber Company of Manistee) extended its line north from Nessen City and arrived between the lakes in the fall of 1889.
 Similarly, the Chicago and West Michigan Railway extended its line north from Baldwin on its way to Traverse City in 1890.
 The two lines crossed in current-day downtown Interlochen where a depot and interlocking tower were located.
 The original townsite, however, was platted just south of the depot along either side of the M&NE rail line in late 1889 or early 1890, with the business district centering on the now-former M-137 and Riley Rd/10th Street.

 As the lumber industry grew, the area became more deforested.
 However, it was predicted from the beginning that the area would become a popular summer resort, and so Buckley and Douglas set aside 186 acres of virgin pines between Duck and Green lakes for preservation.
 The result was Pine Park, a public retreat boasting virgin forests and pristine lakes.
 A small railroad depot named Pine Park Station was built.
 Visitors began flocking to the region during the warmer months to camp, fish, boat, and escape the heat of the crowded cities.
 Piggybacking on the vacation boom, local businessman Willis Pennington purchased land adjacent to Pine Park on the banks of Green Lake and opened the Pennington Hotel in 1909.

 In the mid-1910s, local representatives became worried that Pine Park would soon be logged off and so they lobbied the Michigan Legislature for help.
 The state ultimately allocated $60,000 in 1917 to purchase the property, and the newly acquired parkland was dedicated as The Pines, later renamed Interlochen State Park, the first state park organized by the state of Michigan (Mackinac Island was originally a national park before becoming Michigan's first state park in 1895).